 You can email our finance team if you need assistance with paying your fees.
-They can also take credit and debit card payments over the phone if you are unable to use the online options.

 What funding is available for me?

 FINS funding for EU nationals

 FINS is a private student loan scheme that offers personalized financial solutions to EU students, enabling those with a lack of financial resources to pursue higher education abroad.